 Tart cherry juice contains high levels of naturally occurring melatonin.
 Melatonin is linked to better sleep, and a 2016 study found that not getting enough melatonin is linked to preeclampsia.6

 Fiber helps to lower blood pressure and even helps people with developed hypertension.
 Eat lots of fruit, vegetables, and grains for fiber.

 Garlic helps lower blood pressure levels.
 You can eat garlic roasted or raw and add it to various meals.
-Garlic can also be taken in a supplement form found at your local grocer or pharmacy.
+You can also take garlic in a supplement form found at your local grocer or pharmacy.

-Studies show that drinking beet juice actually lowered blood pressure levels quickly when consumed as a drink.
+Studies show that drinking beet juice quickly lowers blood pressure levels when consumed.7

 Who is at risk?

-- Pregnant women younger than 18 or older than 40
+- Pregnant women younger than 18 or 35 and older

 - African American race